 Prevention / Early Treatment as a Service

-Some of the most exciting advances in healthcare entail preventing health events before they happen.
-Prevention as a service is a proposed business model to shift us away from our current disproportional health spending AFTER an acute health care event has occurred.
+Some of the most exciting advances in healthcare focus on preventing health events before they happen.
+Prevention as a service is a proposed business model that has the potential to shift us away from the status quo of disproportionate health spending AFTER an acute health care event has occurred.
 I’m excited to add more companies to this list in the future.

-We recently interviewed Winnie Tsui , OTL, CHT, MBA, on the OT Potential Podcast.
-She works at Kaia Health, which is on the frontiers of prevention as a service!
+We recently interviewed Winnie Tsui, OTL, CHT, MBA, on the OT Potential Podcast.
+She works at Kaia Health, which is on the frontier of prevention as a service!

 Early Detection

-If we can’t prevent a disorder then detecting it early is the next best thing!
+If we can’t prevent a disorder, then detecting it early is the next best thing!
 Many of the wearables listed below also fit into this category.
-But, I’m featuring this technology that helps you detect changes you your vision:
+But, I’m specifically spotlighting this technology that helps detect changes in vision:

 Virtual Reality (VR) / Augmented Reality (AR) / Gaming for Rehab

 These are some of the most well-known rehab tech solutions, as they seek to make individualized therapy more engaging.
-If you are interested in this particular area, there is an International Society for Virtual Rehabilitation for you to join!
+If you are interested in this particular area, there is an International Society for Virtual Rehabilitation you can join!

 - FlintRehab’s FitMi & MusicGlove